bogadrian/gatsby-final/src/posts/nov-2020/how-i-got-my-dream-software-job.md

 I can’t call myself an engineer, it just sounds unfair to me and to people who did finished university.

-#So, Adrian, what is so special about your journey to your dream job?
+#So, Adrian, what is so special about your journey towards your dream job?

-Well, if telling you that coming from driving a camion to work as a software developer at 46-year-old isn’t enough, let me continue!
+Well, if telling you that coming from driving a camion to work as a software developer at 46-year-old age isn’t enough, let me continue!

 I receive lots of messages form people asking how I did it, how did I learned and more, how did I find a job?

-By the way: the job I found is much more than I could ever dream of!
+By the way: the job I found is much more than I could ever dream off!

 A part from the economical point of view, I must tell you that, the working environment, the people I found here and the fact the team is at the beginning of its composition are something I never been used to in the transportation.